ibuddieat/zk_libcod/README.md

   * `G_SpawnEntitiesFromString` et sequentes to provide map weapon info via CodeCallback_MapWeapons
   * `G_CallSpawn`
   * `SV_WWWRedirectClient` for `sv_wwwDlDisconnectedMessages`
+- Patched Com_PrintMessage so that strings that begin with a caret are printed properly
 - Commented out several libcod functions that would make it easy to harm the server with malicious map scripts, thus currently breaking manymaps support
 - Added/updated some missing/unknown declarations
 - Fixed some minor bugs